RandomVOTVplayer/Goober-Generating-Station/README.md

 github version 0.1.1

 **Closed-Source Notice**
-This projectbis protected under CC-BY-NC 4.0 for more information, see the [licensing and terms](LICENSE.md) for more information.
+This project is protected under CC-BY-NC 4.0 for more information, see the [licensing and terms](LICENSE.md) for more information.

 # What kind of reactor is this?